Jahangir Mamatov: In opposition

-As a result of the Karimov administration's attacks on human rights and democracy, including the bloody events in Tashkent City's Student Town, in 1992 Mamatov felt compelled to resign his position in protest.
+In 1992 Mamatov felt compelled to resign his position in protest.
 Before his resignation, Mamatov declared that dictatorship was reigning in Uzbekistan.
 It was the first time a high government official openly declared that his resignation was a sign of protest against Karimov.

 In parliament, Mamatov continued to lead a group of opposition representatives who strongly and openly criticized the emerging dictatorship under Karimov's rule and persisted in fighting for democracy.
 Mamatov quickly emerged as a leader among the most prominent critics of Karimov regime's state policy.
 He was one of the organizers of the March 28, 1992, Uzbek Democratic Coalition Forum, which took place at the Erk/Liberty Democratic Party headquarters.

 After that, Mamatov led the non-governmental organization Turon, a language research organization.
 Even though only the Supreme Court of Uzbekistan had the power to shut down Turon, the Ministry of Justice, violating the law, abolished Turon and confiscated all its papers, assets, and other possessions.

 On February 7, 1993, the Uzbek government banned Erk (Liberty), the newspaper affiliated with the Erk/Liberty Democratic Party, the main party of the democratic political opposition.
 At that time, Mamatov was a chief editor of the paper as well as deputy chairman of the party.
 On February 13, Uzbek police forcibly evicted Mamatov and his family from their house in Tashkent.
 The government seized the house, forcing Mamatov to move to his hometown, Samarqand City.
 He was charged with criticizing President Karimov while in parliament for his dictatorial behavior.
 On April 17, the Uzbek authorities arrested Mamatov in Samarqand.

 He later wrote the book Palace Games about Karimov's actions.
 Even though the government confiscated the manuscript, the samizdat became very popular.
 In 1994 the Erk/Liberty Democratic Party serialized the book in Erk.